json-schema-org/json-schema-spec/README.md

     * links.json - JSON Hyper-Schema's Link Description Object meta-schema
     * hyper-schema-output.json - The recommended output format for JSON Hyper-Schema links

-Type "make" at a shell to build the .txt and .html spec files.
+Install "xml2rfc" using "pip" (https://pypi.org/project/xml2rfc/) and type "make" at a shell to build the .txt and .html spec files.

 Descriptions of the xml2rfc, I-D documents, and RFC processes: